 Having a working understanding of the means by which stories convey meaningful (emotional) energy (i.e.: by way of a dramatic grammar) enables the screen storyteller to conceive as well as articulate critical and constructive insights about the characters and their actions, and the degree to which the selection and ordering of these actions works to clarify or obscure the emotional and physical journey that is the story.
-Conversely, the non-intuitive storyteller, because he or she is not fluent in the grammar, will struggle to become an effective member of the collaborative team.
+Conversely, non-intuitive storytellers - particularly if they are not fluent in the grammar - will struggle to become an effective member of the collaborative team.

 It is important not to misconstrue what I mean when speaking about the grammar of drama.
 It involves much more than a vocabulary or a simplistic set of descriptive rules that designate the modulations of dramatic action.
 It is neither academic nor prescriptive; but rather, phenomenological.
 The grammar isn't so much a way of talking about drama as a way of entering into it, which ultimately requires one to let go of those presuppositions, prejudices and predispositions one has inherited from others and cultivated with the ongoing gathering of knowledge concerning dramatic screen storytelling.
 Even so, and even at the best of times, constructive and illuminating discourse concerning story is a rarity.

 When I first took up my appointment to the screenwriting department at the Australian Film, Television and Radio School in 2001, insight comment and criticism regarding the story-making process was practically non-existent.
 Inter-departmental script conferences were little more than thinly disguised recitations of each team member’s prejudices and fears.
 Critical analysis seldom progressed beyond “I don’t like the ending” or “It wouldn’t happen like that in real life”; or “Poor people don’t talk like this”, and that was about as far as it got.
 It was as if the students didn’t know what they were looking at, or what they might usefully be looking for.
 As far as story was concerned, they had no way of picking it up, turning it over, hearing it, smelling it, tasting it, shaking it, seeing what it was doing and why it was doing it.